It’s the story of one of local history’s greatest “might have been”s.

 Bird’s Fort faded into history after the treaty was signed, but local white settlement continued.
 Statehood came in 1845, and settlers petitioned the state for local self-government.

 This clip is from the February 3, 1850 Texas State Gazette in Austin, the newspaper of record of state government.
 The clip is the text of the legislative act of December 20, 1849 that created Tarrant County.
 The act states that the new county would measure thirty miles on a side (like so many other north Texas counties) and be located due west of Dallas County.
 That area then was part of sprawling Navarro County.
 The new county would be surveyed and divided into precincts.
 On the first Monday in August 1850 Tarrant County voters would select officials and a site for the county seat.
 Middleton Tate Johnson would open the returns.
 The act called for the county seat to be provided with jail, courthouse, and other public buildings.
-Six men, Johnson among them, were named to lay out the county seat and to sell lots.
+Six men, Johnson among them, were named to lay out the county seat and to sell town lots.

-The notion that the winner of the county-seat election would be named “Birdville,” not that Birdville was the winner of the election, is echoed in this footnote in Southwestern Historical Quarterly, Volume 100, July 1996-April, 1997.
+Likewise, the notion that the winner of the county-seat election would be named “Birdville,” not that Birdville was the winner of the election, is echoed in this footnote in Southwestern Historical Quarterly, Volume 100, July 1996-April, 1997.

 In 1851 farmer John A. Hust, Tarrant County’s first tax assessor, filed with the state of Texas a copy of the plat of Birdville.
 The plat consisted of twelve blocks within a grid of nine streets.
 Most of the plat today is located on Birdville school district property.
 Four of those original streets—Broadway, Edwards, Rogers, and Walker—still can be found.
-Today Elliot Street is Bewley Street; Main Street is Carson Street.
+Today another original street, Elliot Street, is Bewley Street; Main Street today is Carson Street.
 The first county courthouse (C on aerial photo) was in block 7 where Birdville Church of Christ is today.
 Akers Street was named for George Akers, who donated land for the townsite.
-Hutton, Rogers, Elliot, and Johnson streets are named for Vincent J. Hutton, Walling R. Rodgers, Sanders Elliott, and Middleton Tate Johnson. who are mentioned in Section 5 (see above) of the legislative act establishing Tarrant County.
+Hutton, Rogers, Elliot, and Johnson streets are named for Vincent J. Hutton, Walling R. Rodgers, Sanders Elliott, and Middleton Tate Johnson, who are mentioned in Section 5 (see above) of the legislative act establishing Tarrant County.
 Walker Street probably was named for Birdville booster Albert Gallatin Walker (see below), who may have surveyed the plat.

 Town lots were not sold until 1854.